wp-plugins/carousel-horizontal-posts-content-slider/readme.txt

 = Features of the premium plugin =

-* Responsive Design.(Automatically adjust to any screen size)
+* Responsive Design.
 * Multiple Sliders.
-* Compatible with WooCommerce.
-* Support for any custom post type categories or taxonomies.(e.g. product, portfolio ,stuff,listing etc.)
+* Support for any custom post type.
 * jQuery easing effects (e.g. linear, swing, quadratic, elastic etc.)
 * Transition effects (e.g. none, scroll, fade, cover etc.)
 * Touch swipe for mobile devices.
+* Display different types of post images.
+(Featured image, First image from a post, Last Image from a post etc.)
+* Compatible with WooCommerce.
 * Support all major browsers (Chrome, IE, FireFox, Opera, Safari)
 * Short-code and Template tags(PHP) available for pages.
 * Hyperlink options to each posts.
 * Separate CSS file to change styles.
-* Light weight.
 * Compatible with any theme or plugin.
-* Display different types of post images.
-(Featured image, First image from a post, Last Image from a post etc.)
 * Left, right and paging controls.
 * Fully customisable.
-* Instant customer support.

 == Installation ==